MYKHIL/sbapromaster/FIREBASE_ARCHITECTURE.md

 -   The system does **not** re-download the entire database.
 -   It calls `refreshFromCloud` with *only* the keys that were just modified (`keysToRefresh`).
 -   This ensures the UI reflects the server state (including any server-side timestamps or triggers) without incurring the cost of a full database read.

+### 3.4.
+Post-Save Metadata Synchronization
+To prevent immediate "stale" re-fetches after a successful save:
+-   `saveToCloud` proactively updates the local `_loaded_` timestamps to match the server's `lastUpdated` metadata.
+-   This "certifies" that the local state is identical to the cloud state, suppressing the next scheduled or page-driven lazy load.

+---

+## 4. Local Caching & Persistence

+The application employs a layered caching strategy to minimize both latency and API costs.

+### 4.1. localStorage Persistence
+-   Large data sets (`students`, `scores`, `classes`, etc.) are persisted in `localStorage` via the `useLocalStorage` hook.
+-   This allows the application to boot up with the last known good state, making it feel performant even on slow connections.

+### 4.2.
+Baseline Sync (`originalData`)
+-   A `useRef` called `originalData` stores the state of the database exactly as it was when last loaded from the cloud.
+-   **Smart Diffing**: Every write operation (add/edit/delete) compares the current state against `originalData`.
+-   **Dirty Tracking**: Only fields that differ from `originalData` are marked as dirty and uploaded during the next save.

+### 4.3.
+Correlation: Cache vs. Online
+-   **Writes**: Users interact with the local cache immediately (Optimistic UI).
+Operations are queued in an Internal `offlineQueue` if the network is unavailable.
+-   **Reads**: The online database is viewed as the "Source of Truth" for timestamps, but the local cache is the "Source of Truth" for display.
+An online read only occurs if the server's `lastUpdated` metadata is newer than the cache.

 ---